mlm-games/cargo-apk/cargo-rapk/README.md

 "tcp:1338" = "tcp:1338"
 ```

-If a manifest attribute is not supported by `cargo apk` feel free to create a PR that adds the missing attribute.
+If a manifest attribute is not supported by `cargo rapk` feel free to create a PR that adds the missing attribute.